Photo by Tiffany Wong

 “Eating is a very hard thing to do when you get older because, for instance, I can’t carry my groceries up the hill,” Dubrule said.
 “I didn’t know how I was going to get my next meal, and I didn’t know if I could prepare it either because of my inability to stand for a long period of time.”

-no pension and makes ends meet with her Social Security allotment—most of which is gobbled up by utilities and taxes.
+Dubrule has no pension and makes ends meet with her Social Security allotment—most of which is gobbled up by utilities and taxes.
 Living on Social Security alone is not enough to adequately subsist on, Dubrule said.

 When her home taxes jumped one year, Dubrule said she was able to qualify for $148 each month in Supplemental Nutrition Assistance Program (SNAP) benefits.
 When her taxes dipped the following year, Dubrule’s benefits were slashed to a $40 a month, she explained.